mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 	- in this case, since the input image has 3 channels, each of the 5 convolutional kernels has a depth of 3 as well.
 	- the 5 convolutional kernels are not applied to separate channels independently. each kernel is applied to the entire input image, which includes all 3 channels - resulting in 5 different outputs each with 3 channels.
 	- 5 times: (224 x 224 x 3) $\circledast$ (7 x 7 x 3) = (224 - 7 + 1) x (224 - 7 + 1) x 3 = (218 x 218 x 3)

 ---

-**question**: The following is a very simple classification problem with two classes (y = +1, y = -1), and a total of three training samples:

-- $(x_1, y_1)$ = (1, -1)
-- $(x_2, y_2)$ = (3, +1)
-- $(x_3, y_3)$ = (5, -1)

-A Decision Stump classifier, basically a 1-level decision tree, chooses a constant value c on the x-axis and classifies all points where x > c as one class and other points where x ≤ c as the other class.
-Now consider we want to train a boosting ensemble using Decision stumps on this dataset.

-- a) What is the initial weight that is assigned to each data point?
-- b) Where would you draw the decision boundary for the first decision stump, and indicate which class would be predicted each side of the decision boundary.
-Argue your decision.
-- b) Which points will have their weights increased after the first iteration.

-answer:

-- a) initial weights:
-	- the question asks about the initial weight assignment and weight updates after each iteration, which is a characteristic of the AdaBoost algorithm. – Gradient Boosting, on the other hand, does not explicitly maintain weights over the training data.
-	- in AdaBoost, the initial weight assigned to each data point is typically set to be equal.
-	- with three data points, the initial weight for each point would be $\frac{1}{3}$.
-- b) optimal decision boundary in decision tree:
-	- we choose the "absolute error rate" $\text{err}$ as a metric to find the best split.
-	- we only consider boundaries between adjacent data points.
-	- results:
-		- boundary in \[1;3\[
-			- left: -1, right: +1 ⟶ $\text{err}$ = 1
-			- left: +1, right: -1 ⟶ $\text{err}$ = 2
-		- boundary in \[3;5\[
-			- left: -1, right: +1 ⟶ $\text{err}$ = 2
-			- left: +1, right: -1 ⟶ $\text{err}$ = 1
-	- it's a tie, so we take the first boundary by setting it to $c$ = (1+3)/2 = 2.5
-		- if $x_i$ ≤ 2.5 then we predict $y_i$ to be -1
-		- if $x_i$ > 2.5 then we predict $y_i$ to be +1
-- c) weight increase:
-	- the weights of the misclassified points are increased
-	- in this case we're missclassifying the datapoint (5, -1) and have to increase it by some factor of choice

----